A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Details to the future status update imputation procedure

 This proposed imputation procedure was ran separately for HU and T candidates.
-Repeatedly running the procedure results in different input status files for ELASS.
-In the remainder of this appendix, we describe elements of the proposed imputation procedure in detail.
+Repeatedly running the procedure results in different input status files for the ELAS simulator.
+In the remainder of this appendix, we describe elements of the proposed imputation procedure in detail, and describe which variables were adjusted for in each step of the imputation procedure.